 - Candidates should have proven research capabilities, academic credentials and excellent command of the English language – both written and spoken.
 Proficiency in the Dutch language is strongly recommended in regard to consulting primary and secondary research sources.

 Fellowship stipends are awarded to help support a Fellow’s study and research efforts during the tenure of the appointment.
 The stipend of €29,250 for MA graduate/PhD Fellows or €33,750 for postdoctoral Fellows (subject to taxes and deductions) is for a period of nine months commencing 1 September 2023, the start of the academic year.
 The Rijksmuseum will cover visa fees for the Fellow, but not for dependents.

 Application and procedure

-Selection will be made by an international committee in February 2022.
+Selection will be made by an international committee in February 2023.
 The committee consists of eminent scholars in the relevant fields of study from universities and institutions, and staff members of the Rijksmuseum.
-Applicants will be notified by 11 March 2022.
-All Fellowships will start in September 2022.
+All Fellowships will start in September 2023.

-The Rijksmuseum belongs to everyone.
-That is why we are committed to actively promoting equality, diversity and inclusion.
-People with diverse backgrounds and experiences bring different perspectives to our collection and activities.
+The Rijksmuseum is committed to actively promoting equality, diversity and inclusion.
+People with diverse backgrounds and experiences bring different perspectives to its collection and activities.
 This leads to new insights and enhances the museum’s innovative strength.
 We therefore warmly invite you to apply, regardless of your social or cultural background, sexual preference, gender, age or disability.